maidsafe/rfcs/proposed/0018-launcher-as-rest-server/authorisation_api.md

 - Start Date: 11-01-2016

 # Summary
-This is an accompanying RFC to the parent launcher-as-local-server RFC and defines APIs for RESTFull interface.
+This is an accompanying RFC to the parent launcher-as-local-rest-server RFC and defines APIs for RESTFull interface.
 This RFC must be read and is useful only in conjunction with the parent RFC.

 # Conventions